Connection consequences caused by airline delays should be the responsibility of the airlines.

 - Case #1 — International flights.
 A passenger flies from Omaha to JFK to connect to a flight on a low-cost/budget carrier.
 If the incoming flight from Omaha lands at JFK on time, there is no problem.
 However, if the incoming flight is late it can cause missed airline connections.
 Not only does the passenger miss the low-cost carrier flight (or virtually any international flight, for that matter) they will need to pay for overnight accommodations at the very least and then fly onward if there is space available on the next day’s flight.
 In some cases, travelers will forfeit their transatlantic flight.

-- Case #2 — A domestic flight from a small city to Chicago or Denver is supposed to transfer to a connecting flight on another airline to a vacation destination.
+- Case #2 — A passenger on a domestic flight from a small city to Chicago or Denver is supposed to transfer to a connecting flight on another airline to a vacation destination.
 If the incoming flight is late, the operating carrier is not held liable in any way.
 The passenger, if they miss the connections, must fend for themselves — again, through no fault of their own other than looking for the biggest bargain.

 - Case #3 — A late-afternoon trans-continental flight on a carrier is canceled.
 If this flight is the beginning of a multiple-segment trip, the connections are canceled and the passengers are faced with paying for an overnight stay at an airport hotel.
 Hopefully, they will be booked on the next available flight to their destination aboard their airline.
 However, rarely will the airline responsible for the cancellation pay for overnight accommodations and extra meals caused by their cancellations.